kjl-89/choose-your-adventure/Outbreak/scene1.md

 You sat at the food court, scrolling through your phone while your family shopped for the day.
 You noticed your phone slower than usual.

 Then a scream echoed through the air.
-To your suprise, you see a bystander being attack.
+To your surprise, you see a bystander being attacked.
 At first, you thought it was a fight...but at a closer look, you see the attacker biting and there was blood everywhere.
-Mall security quickly pinned the man on the floor.
+Mall security quickly pinned the man to the floor.

-You locked eyes with the infected man, his face pale, eyes clouded, and his bloodly face twiching.
+You locked eyes with the infected man, his face pale, eyes clouded, and his bloody face twitching.

-In a split second the injured bystander started sezuring and went limp.
-Then it rose up and attacked Mall security.
+In a split second, the injured bystander starts seizing and goes limp.
+Then it rises up and attacks Mall security.

 Panic erupted.
 People scream and run in every direction.
 You hear someone yell "DONT LET THEM BITE YOU!"